TC308 Energy Geotechnics

 This task force is related to other activities in the energy sector in which geotechnical engineers are involved and not contemplated in the task forces mentioned above, among others: oil sands, foundations of oil pipelines, geotechnical issues related to wind farm and tidal energy, embodied energy of geotechnical infrastructure, geo-mechanical stability of oil reservoir, mid-depth enhanced geothermal systems.

-T-8) Fundamentals of Geo-Energy (Task leader: Tomasz Hueckel)
+T-8) Fundamentals of Geo-Energy (Task leader: Manolis Veveakis)

 A common theme for the all tasks listed above is that soils and rocks involved in those problems are subjected to strongly coupled THM and chemical (C) interactions.
 The study of the phenomena associated with the different physics and they mutual interactions will be the main focus of this task force.
 The interest is on advancing current knowledge on the THMC behavior of soils and rocks integrating fundamental, experimental and numerical studies.